 If you organize and manage software development team the right way, none of the above will be your concerns.

-Busting The Common Myths Around Remote Development Teams
+Busting The Common Myths Around Managing Remote Development Teams

 No country has a monopoly for the best engineering talents.
 Great developers dwell where they dwell.
 It might be USA, Canada, Ukraine or South America.
 In any case, you never know where your diamond in the rough now lives and plays.